clamsproject/clams-python/documentation/tutorial.rst

 .. _header-n0:
-.. _tutorials_clams-app:
+.. _tutorial:

-Wrapping a tool as a CLAMS app
+Tutorial: writing a CLAMS app
 ==============================

 A short demonstration of how to wrap an existing processing tool as a